RSS

 It was like a dumping ground for chronically damaged adolescent boys.
 There were just some weird stories there, from all over the country.
 They ranged from a 17-year-old, I think from Louisiana, who was like a total alcoholic, man, a terminal, end-of-the-stage guy who weighed about 300 pounds and could drink two quarts of vodka straight up and pretend he hadn’t drunk any to this incredibly great-looking, I mean, beautiful kid from San Francisco, who was crazy because from age 10 his parents had sent him to plastic surgeons because they didn’t like the way he looked.

 Still, the clean desert air and the forced socialization of life at the school seemed to do him good.
-He began to come out his shell.
+He began to come out of his shell.
 Meanwhile the 1960s were starting to roll, and young William, again like so many of his peers, replaced science fiction with Beatles, Beats, and, most of all, William S. Burroughs, the writer who remains his personal literary hero to this day.

 William Gibson on the road, 1967